luizbgomide/sovereign/spells.md

 ### Casting Prepared Spells

-Once a set of spells is prepared, the mage may then cast them at their leisure.
+Once a set of spells is prepared, the mage may cast them at their leisure.
 Casting a spell usually requires a Main Action, a free hand, and vocalizations as loud as normal conversation.
 The process is obviously occult to any onlookers, but it's impossible to tell which spell a mage is casting by meerly looking.

 Casting a spell requires focus and undisturbed concentration.
 If a mage has taken damage or has been severely jostled in a round, they cannot cast magic that round.
 Thus, a mage who acts late in a round runs the risk of being hurt and having their concentration spoiled, forcing them to do something other than cast a spell when their turn comes around.